 See AOI Section 4.9.3-5 and 4.10.3-6 (Amplified Procedures) for take off and climb procedures.
 Many WSC instructors recommend pulling the control bar in towards the pilot past the wings trim position after lift off.
-As the Streak and the Cruze wing design has the trim speed equal to or greater than 1.3 Vs
+As the wing design has the trim speed equal to or greater than 1.3 $V{\rm s}$ (stall speed) it is not necessary to "pull" the control bar back.
+The wing will return to the trim speed and achieve take off safety speed if the controls are relaxed.